nohat-noplay/optimising-with-intelligent-agents/README.md

 These algorithms are widely used to solve complex optimisation problems where traditional deterministic methods are inefficient or infeasible.

-The project was developed as part of a group project.
-The code is currently private while permissions from collaborators are being finalised.
+_The project was developed as part of a group project.
+The code is currently private while permissions from collaborators are being finalised._

-## Key Technical Highlights
-Implementation of population-based search methods using intelligent agents

-Modular design allowing easy extension and benchmarking

-Visualisation of algorithm performance over iterations

 ## Features
 **Genetic Algorithm (GA)**: Mimics natural selection through crossover, mutation, and selection.